Barstow, California: Newspaper, books, and radio

-Founded in 1910 and renamed in 1958, the Desert Dispatch is Barstow's local newspaper.
-The newspaper has a daily circulation of 3,259 and was awarded second place for Sports Page Design, Opinion Page Design and Editorial Comment at the 2008 Better Newspapers Contest, hosted by the California Newspaper Publishers Association.
+The town's local newspaper was established in 1910 as the Barstow Printer.
+It became the Desert Dispatch in 1958, and was merged into the Victorville Daily Press in 2017.

 Barstow's main radio station is KDUC (or "K-DUCK"), which plays adult contemporary music and also serves Victorville, Apple Valley, Hesperia and Ridgecrest, California.

 "We were somewhere around Barstow on the edge of the desert when the drugs began to take hold" is the opening sentence of Hunter S. Thompson's Fear and Loathing in Las Vegas.

 Movies and television

 Barstow City Council has a dedicated film office, which acts as a point of liaison and resources for film locations, equipment and accommodation for filmmakers and their crews.
 A number of notable motion pictures were shot in the city, including Broken Arrow, Courage Under Fire, From Dusk till Dawn, Gattaca, Erin Brockovich, and Kill Bill: Volume 2.
 Other notable mentions of Barstow include the 2008 movie Leaving Barstow, which tells the story of a high school senior who must choose between his ambitions to leave Barstow or stay in the city to care for his mother.
 The fictional Brian O'Conner in 2 Fast 2 Furious grew up in Barstow and travels to the city to persuade a former childhood best friend Roman Pearce to join him in an FBI operation.

 The film Fear and Loathing in Las Vegas mentions Barstow frequently.

 Barstow is also mentioned in the 2009 movie The Hangover before the road trip from Los Angeles to Las Vegas.
 The movie version of "Hair" was partially filmed in Barstow in the late 1970s.
+Blinkey, cousin of popular 80's alien character ALF is said to live in Barstow.

 In 2015, Barstow was one of the filming locations for the film Sky as well as Bombay Beach, Hinkley, Joshua Tree, Landers, Lenwood, Ludlow, Newberry Springs, and Victorville, California.

 Barstow is the topic of the documentary Barstow, California (2018) by German director Rainer Komers featuring voice overs of Spoon Jackson's poems and memoir By Heart.

 Barstow was featured by Huell Howser in Road Trip Episode 101.